chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 Quantification | `IsEmpty`            | `bool`                     | -
 Generation     | `EmptyIfNull`        | `IEnumerable<T>`           | -

-All these operators are defined as extension methods (in `Qperators`) and expect an `IEnumerable<T>` as input:
+All these operators are defined as extension methods (in `Sequence`) and expect an `IEnumerable<T>` as input:
 - `Append()` (resp. `Prepend()`) appends (resp. prepends) a new element to a sequence.
   **NB:** A much better [implementation](https://github.com/dotnet/corefx/blob/master/src/System.Linq/src/System/Linq/AppendPrepend.cs)